 I have my father to thank for his enduring love of poetry.
 He used to read it to us children after dinner: Browning, Macaulay, Eliot, and others from a long list of his favourites.
 His passion developed my life-long love affair and concern for poetry, evolving into the Griffin Poetry Prize.

-The objective of the Griffin Poetry Prize is to raise the profile of poets and poetry in Canada, and internationally, for works written in, or translated into, English.
-To achieve this, we invite the shortlisted poets annually to Toronto for a two-day event, which entails the poets reading their poetry to an audience of over a thousand poetry enthusiasts, and the presentation of prizes.
+The objective of the prize is to raise the profile of poets and poetry in Canada, and internationally, for works written in, or translated into, English.
+To achieve this, we invite the shortlisted poets annually to Toronto for an event, which entails the poets reading their poetry to an audience of over a thousand poetry enthusiasts, and the presentation of prizes.

-The Griffin Trust, which funds the Griffin Poetry Prize, was founded in April 2000 by Margaret Atwood, Robert Hass, Michael Ondaatje, Robin Robertson, David Young, and myself.
+The Griffin Poetry Prize was founded in April 2000 by Margaret Atwood, Robert Hass, Michael Ondaatje, Robin Robertson, David Young, and myself.
 The current trustees are: Mark Doty, Carolyn Forché, Scott Griffin, Sarah Howe, Paul Muldoon, Karen Solie, Aleš Šteger, and Ian Williams.

 In November 2010, Scott Griffin announced a new Griffin Trust initiative called Poetry In Voice/Les voix de la poésie, a bilingual recitation contest for high school students across Canada.